elvah-hub/charge-sdk-ios/README.md

 ### Charge Session Observation

 Users should be able to reopen an active charge session that was minimized, whether manually or due to app termination.
 The `ChargeBanner` view takes care of that out of the box.
-Whenever there is an active charge session, the banner will show a button to re-open the charge session.
+Whenever there is an active charge session, it will show a button to re-open the charge session.

 However, it is usually a good idea to also offer a prominently placed button or banner in your app that the user can tap to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.